wkasdorp/forest-2-domains/README.md

 * Added B-series (burstable) VM, very suitable to run DCs cheaply.
 * Added Standard SSD disks (now default), and made the choice for disk type explicit.
 This type is well suited for typical DC performance.
+* general cleanup: updated all APIs to the most recent ones, updated DSC modules to the latest.

 Willem Kasdorp, 9-22-2018.